Utrecht Ultra

 Waking up, the first thing I do is check the tracker.
 Ariana has overtaken me and is a good 40km ahead.
 Banking on the fact that she will also need to stop and sleep at some point, I quickly get ready to leave.

 CP3 is situated at Le Coffee Ride Cafe near the start of the Ardennes parcours and I get there an hour earlier than planned, and unfortunately an hour before the cafe opens.
 As dreams of coffee and croissants evaporate, a volunteer meets me outside and stamps my brevet card.
 Apparently I’ve overtaken Ariana, but I’m only 20 or so minutes ahead – I have no time to lose.
-Struggling up the next few climbs, I curse the gearing on my road bike – I should have gone for the 34T cassette.
+I struggle up the next few climbs and curse the gearing on my road bike – I should have gone for the 34T cassette.

 On these tough climbs I start to notice some pretty serious pain in my left knee.
 Trying not to fixate on it, I remind myself that aches and pains will come and go on a ride this long.
 As I leave the parcours the sun comes out and I tentatively remove my raincoat for the first time.